How to Create A Word Document in C#

 IronWord is compatible with various operating systems, including Windows, Linux, macOS, iOS, and Android, making it a versatile solution for a wide range of applications.

-To being, open Visual Studio, and you'll see the welcome screen.
+To begin, open Visual Studio, and you'll see the welcome screen.

 Click on "Create a new project."
 Search for "Console App (.NET Framework)," select it from the list, and click "Next."
 Name your project and click "Create."
 Visual Studio will set up a new .NET Framework console application with a basic template, including a Main method as the entry point.